-According to several case reports, weight loss supplements containing usnic acid have been associated with severe hepatotoxicity (12).
-Acute hepatitis is also attributed to the use of Kombucha tea which contains usnic acid (10).
+Acute hepatitis is also attributed to the use of Kombucha tea, which contains usnic acid (12).

-- Topical use may cause local irritation and allergic reactions.
-(9)
+Topical use may cause local irritation and allergic reactions (11).

 Herb Lab Interactions

-In two case reports usnic acid dramatically increased ALT, AST, ALK P, and total Bilirubin levels and also prolonged prothrombin time (12).
+In two case reports, usnic acid dramatically increased ALT, AST, ALK P, and total bilirubin levels, and also prolonged prothrombin time (14).